Skip to main content

 The journey to reclaiming vitality begins with translating these lived experiences into a biological context.
 It is about connecting the subjective feeling of being unwell with the objective data of your own physiology.

-A that facilitates this translation, that empowers employees with a more sophisticated understanding of their own bodies, is one that truly aligns with the spirit and letter of the ADA’s guidelines.
+A wellness program that facilitates this translation, that empowers employees with a more sophisticated understanding of their own bodies, is one that truly aligns with the spirit and letter of the ADA’s guidelines.
 It moves beyond the superficial and engages with the profound, intricate science of what it means to be well.

 Intermediate